mendhak/mendhak.github.io/_posts/2019-12-03-nextdns-with-nordvpn.md

 {% include gallery id="gallery5" layout="half" caption="Tasker Exit Task" %}

-When disconnecting from NordVPN, the NextDNS app will launch and serve as a gentle reminder to connect to it.
+When disconnecting from NordVPN, the NextDNS app should launch and serve as a gentle reminder to connect to it.

-### Switch to Android's Private DNS when VPN disconnects
+This Tasker profile will only work on Android 9 and below.
+From Android 10+, Tasker can no longer [launch activities from the background](https://developer.android.com/guide/components/activities/background-starts).
+{: .notice--warning}